errbotio/errbot/docs/user_guide/setup.rst

 Prerequisites
 -------------

-Err runs under Python 2.7 as well as Python 3.2+ on Linux, Windows and Mac.
+Errbot runs under Python 2.7 as well as Python 3.2+ on Linux, Windows and Mac.

 You need to have registered a user for the bot to use on the XMPP or IRC server that you wish to run Err on.
 A lot of plugins use multi user chatrooms (MUC) as well, so